orlof/xcb3-vscode-ext/README.md

 * XC=Basic Build Disk
   * Compiles the current file and creates disk image with external builder (must be configured)

-This default `.vscode/tasks.json` provides a starting point for you to define the tasks that your project requires.
+This provides a starting point for you to define the tasks that your project requires.

 Tasks that don't have default key bindings can be invoked with Command Palette:
 * Open the Command Palette: